 State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act) requires that the General Fund of a school district be under budgetary control and that both budgeted and actual financial results do not incur a deficit.
-A school district's Budget Appropriations Act (the "budget") must be adopted before the beginning of each fiscal year.
-No violations (dollar deviations) from a district's budget may occur without a corresponding amendment to the budget.
-A school district has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year end.
-A school district may also permit the chief administrative or fiscal officer to execute transfers between line items, within defined dollar or percentage limits, without prior approval of the Board of Education.
-Expenditures may not legally exceed budgeted appropriations at the function level.
+A school district's General Appropriations Resolution (the "budget") must be adopted before the beginning of each fiscal year.
+No violations (dollar deviations) from a district's expenditure budget may occur without a corresponding amendment to the budget.

+A school board has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year end.
+A school board may also permit the chief administrative or fiscal officer to execute transfers between line items, within defined dollar or percentage limits, without prior approval of the Board of Education.
+Expenditures may not legally exceed budgeted appropriations at which the Board approves the budget.
 All appropriations lapse at the end of the fiscal year.

-Bois Blanc Pines School District utilizes the following procedures in establishing the budgetary data reflected in the financial statements:
+Benton Harbor Area Schools uses the following procedures in establishing the budgetary data reflected in the financial statements:

-- Starting in the spring, District personnel and the District board treasurer establish a proposed operating budget for the fiscal year commencing the following July 1. - In June, a preliminary operating budget is submitted to the Board of Education.
-These budgets include proposed expenditures and the means of financing them. - Prior to June 30, a public hearing is held to obtain taxpayer comments on the proposed budget. - After the budget is finalized, the Board of Education adopts an appropriations resolution setting forth the amount of the proposed expenditures and the sources of revenue to finance them. - The original General Fund budget was amended during the year in compliance with State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act). - The budget for the General Fund was adopted on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.
+- In the spring, District administrative personnel and department heads work with the CFO to establish proposed operating budgets for the fiscal year commencing the following July 1. - In June, preliminary operating budgets are submitted to the Board of Education.
+These budgets include proposed expenditures and the means of financing them. - Prior to June 30, a public hearing is held to obtain taxpayer comments on the proposed budgets. - After the budgets are finalized, the Board of Education adopts an appropriations resolution setting forth the amount of the proposed expenditures and the sources of revenue to finance them. - The original General Fund and Special Revenue Funds budgets were amended during the year in compliance with State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act). - The budgets were adopted on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.